 Rice pilaf with pecans and dried cranberries has about four teaspoons of sugar per serving.
 It's a caloric bomb that adds empty calories to your diet.

 Swap it for wild rice with mushrooms to stay lean.
 This healthy dish is loaded with iron, magnesium, fiber, zinc, and complex carbs that provide lasting energy.
 Mushrooms are chock-full of protein and low in carbs.
 Another option is to use quinoa and veggies instead of rice pilaf.

 These are just a few of the many food swaps you can try this Thanksgiving.
 Start your day with a high-protein meal to keep hunger at bay.

-Replace your morning coffee with CLICK for an extra protein kick!
 This way, you'll stay full longer and eat less at Thanksgiving dinner.
 Drink a cup between meals or before your guests arrive.
 It's a foolproof way to curb cravings and rev up your metabolism!